axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 The function-valued attribute `onDateChange` can be used as a callback prop for React and other frameworks.

-The callback is invoked once for every user input change that results in a valid date under the current locale and `allowedyears` restrictions.
+The callback is invoked once for every _user input_ change that results in a valid date under the current locale and `allowedyears` restrictions.

-A date object is passed as parameter 1 of the callback.
+A valid [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object is passed as parameter 1 of the callback.

 ### onFocus, onBlur